gbraekmans/ender3/README.md

 - Slic3r Prusa Edition profiles
 - My gcode post processors

+## Using the Slic3r PE profiles

+1. Open SLic3r PE.
+If there's a wizard just click next through it, the setings will be overwritten anyway.
+2. Click on the upper menu on `Help` -> `Show configuration folder`
+3. Copy the directories under `Slic3r PE` to the configuration directory.
+Overwrite when prompted.

 The following steps should also be done to get better prints and a more enjoyable machine:

 ## Calibrate your extruder